egonos/Data-Science-Projects/README.md

-# Some of My Data Science Work

-My journey started with using Python to ease up my chemical engineering skills.
-I couldn't imagine that I will switch my career completely to a new area.
-This repository contains some of my favorite kernels.
-I hope you will find it useful.
+# ReadMe

+Welcome to my Data Science repository!
+This collection contains many of my data science work.
+Each folder is dedicated to a different topic.
+To explore the contents in detail, please refer to the `README.md` file located in each folder.
+I hope you'll enjoy...

+Egemen Uğur